Sairenu1/Sairenu1/README.md

 ## 🚀 What I'm Working On
 - Building scalable backend systems using **Go** and **Spring Boot**
 - Writing clean and maintainable full-stack code
-- Exploring microservices, cloud deployment, and system design
+- Learning advanced system design patterns
-- Working on high-impact personal and open-source projects

 ---